eclipse-xfsc/facis/README.md

  FACIS is an **open-source and collaborative project** that promotes transparency, inclusiveness, and innovation across the European digital ecosystem.

+Code-related deliverables are published via GitHub, while non-code results- such as frameworks, rulebooks and other supporting materials are and will be made available on the FACIS website : [eclipse-xfsc/facis](https://github.com/eclipse-xfsc/facis)

 ---

 ## FACIS Key Deliverables Repository